Requirements for conferral of awards, graduation and documentation of results.

 To provide clear guidance on University requirements and responsibilities for:

 Awards accredited by RMIT University, including those offered through Open Universities Australia; and awards available from RMIT University for vocational education qualifications on the University’s scope of registration.

 1.2.
-The Dean, School of Graduate Research is responsible for confirming a student’s completion of their higher degree by research program.
+The Associate Deputy Vice-Chancellor, Research Training and Development is responsible for confirming a student’s completion of their higher degree by research program.

 1.3.
 A student or former student may apply to graduate where completion of the relevant higher education program was confirmed in the student management system within the previous 10 years.

 1.4.
 If the award is no longer offered, and 10 years have not elapsed since the student completed the program, the Academic Registrar has discretion to confirm the completion on the basis of the following: